Looking for assistance with a veteran burial?

 If a veteran is buried in a private cemetery, the VA will provide a headstone or marker.
 A burial flag may also be provided to drape the veteran's casket or urn.
 Presidential Memorial Certificates honoring the veteran may be requested.
 Military funeral honors for the veteran include burial flag folding and presentation of “Taps."
 Funeral directors can arrange for these services on request.

-To be eligible, family must provide a DD-214 to prove the veteran’s active federal military service.
+In order to be eligible, family must provide a DD-214 to prove the veteran’s active federal military service.

 Visit your local County Veterans Service Office to receive further info on the requirements for burial and memorial benefits and for assistance with properly completing all applications for related benefits.

 Cemeteries in the United States